garystafford/eks-secrets-store-csi-driver/README.md

 ---

-<i>The contents of this repository represent my own viewpoints and not of my employer, Amazon Web Services (AWS).
-All third-party libraries, modules, and SDKs are the property of their respective owners.</i>
+<i>The contents of this repository represent my viewpoints and not of my past or current employers, including Amazon Web Services (AWS).
+All third-party libraries, modules, plugins, and SDKs are the property of their respective owners.</i>